kokoro-aya/fubuki-lang/readme.md

 Known bugs:

 - The error message throw out arbitrary messages that don't help to understand the error.
+Although the parser has been changed to be non backtracking, the problem persists.
+- Cannot really handle type annotations well, currently the colon symbol `:` is only used inside type annotations and there is a walkaround for switch statement and label argument with `=>` instead of `:`.

+Credits:

+- Programming in Haskell for overall structure of parser
+- [用Haskell构建Parser Combinator（二）](https://gaufoo.com/parser2/) for the idea of non backtracking parser